-That’s something that you can use to your advantage in a gym situation.
+You can use that to your advantage in a gym situation.
 It’s also a great way to put yourself out there as a trainer, especially to potential new clients.

 But how do you go about it?

-Well, say you learn a new exercise with a kettlebell as an example.
+As an example, say you learn a new exercise with a kettlebell.

-During time away from your clients, you could chat to regular gym users who aren’t working with a personal trainer and ask them if you can show them the exercise.
+During time away from your clients, you could chat with regular gym users who aren’t working with a personal trainer and ask them if you can show them the exercise.

 Take the time to show them the correct way to do it by giving a demonstration.

-After that, you can take them through the exercise, making sure their form is correct while explaining which muscles the exercise targets and the benefits thereof.
+Afterward, you can take them through the exercise, ensuring their form is correct while explaining which muscles the exercise targets and its benefits.

 You can do this over and over again in a variety of ways.

-It’s the perfect way to showcase your talents during times you don’t have any clients to train.
+It’s the perfect way to showcase your talents when you don’t have any clients to train.

-Getting yourself out there and exposing potential clients to what you have to offer can certainly generate excellent leads.
+Getting yourself out there and exposing potential clients to your offer can generate excellent leads.